GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can bounce grenade launcher rounds off walls and ceilings
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
+- you can kill drones with weapons to farm Memento trophies
 - you can kill enemies stuck behind doors with the Oxidizer Chem Launcher
-- you can let medics revive mobs to farm Headhunter stacks
+- you can let medics revive mobs to farm Headhunter stacks or Memento trophies
 - you can read chat more easily by enabling high contrast (Settings > Accessibility > High Contrast UI)
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
-- you can roll off surfaces a bit taller than your character (ex: dumpsters, cars, boxes)
+- you can roll off multiple surfaces, providing they're not more than twice taller than your character (ex: dumpsters, cars, boxes)
 - you can see additional outlines when using radius-based skills by enabling color blind mode (Settings > Accessibility > Color Blind Mode), making it easier to use such skills
 - you can skip real-time cutscenes by dodge rolling or aiming
-- you can use drones to farm Memento trophies

 ### True Sons
 \- reference: https://thedivision.fandom.com/wiki/True_Sons#Archetypes